 As donors meet in Brussels today to pledge funds to assist the Central African Republic (CAR), MSF is calling for renewed commitment to the country.
-Premature disengagement or a de-prioritisation of humanitarian aid by donors would have catastrophic consequences for people in CAR, one of the countries with the worst health indicators in the world, where armed fighting is still prevalent and 20 per cent of the population are refugees or internally displaced.
+Premature disengagement or a de-prioritization of humanitarian aid by donors would have catastrophic consequences for people in CAR, one of the countries with the worst health indicators in the world, where armed fighting is still prevalent and 20 percent of the population are refugees or internally displaced.

 Emmanuel Lampaert, MSF’s country representative, describes the ongoing crisis in CAR and urgent need for continued donor support.

 On Sunday, three weeks ago, our little maternity of Gbaya Ndombia was overrun by the victims of the latest gang fight in CAR’s capital, Bangui.
 Our midwives, whose job is to bring healthy babies to life, had to stabilize 12 men severely injured by gun shots, rockets and grenades while reassuring and coaching frightened mothers-to-be in labour.
 Three dead bodies, including the leader of the main illegal armed group from the neighborhood, were laid in the maternity, between a poster about breastfeeding and another about contraception.